Deferred Compensation Isn’t Just for Pro Athletes and CEOs…

 However, high earners can get a benefit that you and I don’t get- the non-qualified deferred compensation plan or “NQDC.”
 Here the amount of income to be deferred is much more.

-So if you are watching the super bowl this weekend – watch Tom Brady – he receives a salary in the millions each year – can participate in his pension plan and defer $18,000 a year.
+So if you are watching the Super Bowl this weekend – know that the star player Tom Brady can participate in his pension plan and defer $18,000 a year.
 His wife Gisele can also participate in her pension plan, but he can structure his contract to get more income differed to the future….